Medieval Games: Gameplay

 Medieval Games is a party video game set in a storybook medieval world.
 The game is similar to the Mario Party series by Nintendo.
 The game has a story mode with a story based on the Middle Ages, in which you play as a court jester named Scrunth, with each chapter raising Scrunth in the social hierarchy, with the last chapter he is named King of the Fools.
 The game features 30 Medieval mini-games including sword fighting, jousting, archery and catapulting.
 The game supports up to 4-player local multiplayer.
 The game aims to take full advantage of the Wii's motion capabilities.
 Most of the actions on the game-boards and mini-games requires motion-controls.

 It also has 2 vs 2 and 1 vs 3 minigames where player 1 is always the solo.

 Reception

-Medieval Games received generally bad reviews after its launch.
-Some reviewers criticised the game's bad motion controls and lack of depth and personality.
+IGN played four minigames at E3 2009 and wrote in a preview: "Without anything else to base an opinion on, I can only hope the other promised 27 games don't share the same basic, often-lacking controls and thirty-second playtimes.
+But my hopes aren't high."
+In a Gamescom 2009 preview IGN played some of the minigames and called them "mildly amusing".
 Common Sense Media said that the control-scheme could only be enjoyed by an ogre, and was generally negative towards the game.
+News Shopper wrote: "In short this is tongue-in-cheek fun and ideal fodder for the Wii.
+It may not look a million groats but who cares when it is this much fun."